blukatdevelopment/UnchainedWorldsOld/character_creation/spell_compendium.md

 Spirit Barrier (2nd)
 Casting Time: 1 minute
 Range: 100 feet
-Components: V, S, M(1lb salt or a flask of oil)
 Duration: Instantaneous
 You draw a barrier with salt or oil in a closed shape and then imbue that barrier with protective energy.
 Spirits that lack a corporeal form cannot pass